Movement Arts Programs

 Interview with John Salat on "Body Mind & Soul" Broadcast

 Embodiment: Viewing the body as a doorway to discovery through embracing the singular body-mind experience.
-This cognitive science is expressed as mindful states of the natural collective whole and feeling complete.
+This cognitive science is expressed as mindful states of the natural collective whole and feeling complete-the product is peace

 Return to HomePage